PAYNOCCHIO/paynocchio-sdk-python/README.md

 3. **Establish a Client Connection**:
    To interact with the Paynocchio API, create an instance of the `Client` class.
 You'll need:
    - `api_key`: The API key obtained from the Paynocchio control panel.
-   - `environment_uuid`: The environment UUID, also from the control panel, representing your operating environment.
+   - `environment_uuid`: The environment UUID, also from the control panel, representing your operating wallet group.
    - `user_uuiid`: A unique identifier for the user (UUID format), generated on your system.
    - `test_mode`: Set to `true` to enable testing without affecting live data.

 4. **Create a Wallet for the User**:
-   Using the `create_wallet` method, a wallet is created for the user within a specific environment.
+   Using the `create_wallet` method, a wallet is created for the user within a specific wallet group.
 You'll pass a dictionary containing the environment UUID and user UUID as part of the request.

 ## Example Code